yoann-dufresne/JC2BIMMM_sketches/README.md

 ## Comparing the implementations

 It exists many ways of measuring the time/memory usage for a given piece of software.
-Here we will focus on simple metrics that are global time and global memory using the bash time.
+Here we will focus on simple metrics that are global time and global memory.
-By using the `/usr/bin/time -v` as prefix of your command, you will be able to measure the "Elapsed time" and the "Maximum resident set size" wich are respectivly time and memory that you want to measure.
+By using the `/usr/bin/time -v` as prefix of your command, you will be able to measure the "Elapsed time" and the "Maximum resident set size" which are respectively time and memory that you want to measure.

-Exercice:
+Exercise:
 * Compare the time and memory usages on the same pair of fasta activating/deactivating the hash function.

 </details>